 Oct 27 – Dec 18

 3. Contact the school with the exact days and classes you would like to volunteer.
-For a more enriching experience, we suggest a 4-class commitment (come to the same class (one hour) for 4 days).
-During high season, it is best if you choose 2 options, so we don’t overload any class with too many observers.
+It is best if you present at least 2 choices, so we don’t overload any class with too many observer/volunteers.
 Once we confirm this time, it will be reserved for you.
 If your plans change, please let us know!

-We love having observers and invite you to enrich your vacation with this unique experience, and appreciate your cooperation with the following guidelines:
+We love having volunteers and invite you to enrich your vacation with this unique experience, and appreciate your cooperation with the following guidelines:

 1. Do not take pictures during the class unless given specific permission by the teacher before class starts.
-You are welcome to take pictures before and after class.
+You are welcome to take pictures before and after class, with permission from the students.

 2. Please remember that the teacher may need time just before class to prepare her teaching materials, so cannot visit with you at that time.

-3. Your children are allowed in the classroom to observe in classes of their age group when accompanied by a responsible adult.
+3. Your children are allowed in the classroom to volunteer in classesof their age group when accompanied by a responsible adult.

 With cash donations, we can meet expenses that a donation of materials cannot cover.
 If you are a U.S. citizen, your donation to 'Friends of La Gloria English School Inc', a U.S. non-profit, is tax-deductible to the extent allowed by law.
 Send a check or money order payable to "Friends of La Gloria English School Inc" to: